Algebraic Approach to Relativistic Landau Levels in the Symmetric Gauge: Conclusions

 In the context of the quantum Hall effect, Landau levels have been considered in both the Landau as well as the symmetric gauges~\cite{Go2009}.
 They are also relevant to quantum cyclotron states in Penning traps~\cite{BrGa1982,BrGa1986}.
 Indeed, in the limit of vanishing axial confinement, the quantum cyclotron states approach the Landau levels in the symmetric gauge and our formulas are essential elements in the discussion of higher-order quantum electrodynamic corrections to quantum cyclotron energy levels~\cite{JeMo2023mag2}.

 Based on an essential generalization of the nonrelativistic problem (see Sec.~\ref{sec2} and Ref.~\cite{Go2009}), we calculate the fully relativistic Landau levels in the symmetric gauge, in Sec.~\ref{sec3}.
 These relativistic states constitute solutions of the magnetically coupled relativistic Dirac equation.
 The same quantum numbers $k$, $\ell$, $n$ and $s$, that we found for the nonrelativistic problem, characterize the relativistic state.
 The relativistic wave function is given in Eqs.~\eqref{Wave1} and~\eqref{Wave2}, with the normalization given in Eq.~\eqref{Wave3}.
-In the nonrelativistic limit, the relativistic wave functions reduce to the nonrelativistic states discussed in Sec.~\ref{sec2}.
 The fully relativistic form is needed as an essential ingredient in the calculation of quantum electrodynamic corrections to quantum cyclotron energy levels~\cite{JeMo2023mag2}.
 We mention relativistic quantum dynamics in synchrotrons as a further potential area of application.
-The massless limit of the Dirac bispinor solutions is discussed in Sec.~\ref{sec5}
+Negative-energy states are discussed in Sec.~\ref{sec4}, and the massless limit of the Dirac bispinor solutions is discussed in Sec.~\ref{sec5}.